vrinceanu/plasma-MDQT-simulation/README.md

 $ ./runFile 1
 ```

-If you wish to know more in detail what git is and what you can do with it, the [github help page](https://help.github.com/articles/set-up-git) has all the references needed.
+If you wish to know more details about what git is and what you can do with it, the [github help page](https://help.github.com/articles/set-up-git) has all the references needed.

 The executable *runFile* accepts an integer 'job number' argument (1 in the above example), which provides a straightforward way for submitting multiple instances of the code at once.
 Each time the program is run with a different job number, the output files will be saved within a folder named **'jobX'**, where X is the integer provided as argument.
 The formats of input parameters and output files are detailed in the sections that follow.